mmolinac/P161Hi/README.md

 At first I was planning on using the latest Debian box available.
 That is, [debian/stretch64](https://app.vagrantup.com/debian/boxes/stretch64) , but it seems that it needs a newer version of Vagrant to work fine.
 I settled for stability and because of that I used [debian/jessie64](https://app.vagrantup.com/debian/boxes/jessie64), which offers Debian 8.9 with a deserved reputation of stability.

+Whichever Debian version I choose, I have the certainty that I can trust in its tight and reliable dependency system to, in turn, having every dependency of a single page just met with an install command.

 ### Networking

 I've configured both machines with an interface in a privat network `192.168.5.0/24` .